wzard/wzard.github.io/content/pages/about.md

 I launched Primer Landing Page in Feb, 2019 and there has been a lot of changes and it hasn't been updated.

-I am bad with deadlines and superbad when I am the one giving it to myself, but it seems that Primer will be launched by the end of July 2019. **Finally** :)
+I am bad with deadlines and superbad when I am the one giving it to myself, but it seems that Primer will be launched by the end of August 2019. **Finally** :)

 Some screenshots for the Primer: